How to Break the Bead on an ATV Tire: A Comprehensive Guide

 • Some generic bead breakers may not fit ATV rims properly.
 In such cases, a specialized ATV bead breaker is recommended.

-Post Bead-Breaking Steps
+Post Bead-Breaking Doables

 Once the bead is successfully broken, proper handling and preparation are necessary before reinstalling the tire or replacing it with a new one.

-After the bead is separated, the tire must be fully removed from the rim.
+Tire Removal: After the bead is separated, the tire must be fully removed from the rim.
 This step should be done carefully to avoid damaging the tire or rim.

-• Once the bead is fully detached, use tire irons to carefully pry the tire off the rim.
+Once the bead is fully detached, use tire irons to carefully pry the tire off the rim.
 Work gradually around the rim to prevent excessive force on any one point.

-• Examine both the tire and rim for cracks, punctures, or excessive wear before reinstalling or replacing the tire.
+Inspection: Examine both the tire and rim for cracks, punctures, or excessive wear before reinstalling or replacing the tire.

-Preparation for Reinstallation
+Preparation for Reinstallation:

 • Clean the rim thoroughly to remove debris and old lubricant.